Oxfordshire Court IDVA service

 We are excited to announce the launch of the new court IDVA service, for those living in Oxfordshire in need of support at Criminal or Civil Court.

 The Court IDVA service supports victims of domestic abuse living in Oxfordshire who are going through the Criminal Justice System and/or applying for civil orders such as non-molestation/occupation orders to protect themselves and their families.

 Referrals can be made directly by those experiencing domestic abuse through a self-referral, or through professionals who can refer a victim to the Court IDVA.
-All referrals are taken through this form.
 The service is only available to people in Oxfordshire.

 What does the service provide?

 We will explain the Criminal and Civil Justice System to give you an understanding at every stage of the proceedings.
 We can explain the processes involved and help you understand the legal terminology.
 We can provide information around issues such as bail conditions and charging decisions.